-We may develop TRC105 in a fibrotic disease.
-We also are using our knowledge of the endoglin pathway to design and evaluate a fully humanized and deimmunized endoglin antibody called TRC205.
+We may study TRC105 in additional patients with cutaneous neurofibromatosis.
+We have also used our knowledge of the endoglin pathway to design and evaluate a fully humanized and deimmunized endoglin antibody called TRC205.
 We have cloned this antibody and demonstrated high affinity binding to human endoglin.
-We expect to complete additional preclinical studies of TRC205 in fibrosis, including in models of NASH, in 2016.
-Positive preclinical data may allow for IND enabling manufacturing activities and preclinical studies to begin in 2016 by TRACON or through a corporate partnership.
+We are currently evaluating options for TRC205 which may include filing an IND or a corporate partnership.